jostart99/faminer/README.md

 192.168.1.204 worker4
 192.168.1.205 worker5
 ```
-On the computer running the control center, copy the ip and alias to /etc/hosts
-or run the script after editing hostlist.txt
+On the computer running the control center, copy the IP and alias to `/etc/hosts` or run the script after editing `hostlist.txt`:
 ```
 cd ~/fact/control-center
 sudo script/setup_script/set_etc_host.sh config/hostlist.txt
 ```
 #### 4. Edit group.txt
-The master and slave are separated by a comma, master at the beginning of the line,
+The master and slave are separated by a comma, with the master at the beginning of the line.
-each line is a group
+Each line is a group
 Example (worker1 and worker11 are masters):
 ```
 worker1,worker2,worker3,worker4,worker5
 worker11,worker12,worker13,worker14,worker15
 ```
 #### 5. Edit config.txt
-You must fill the options: rpc_url, rpc_pass, rpc_user, script_key
+You must fill in the following options: `rpc_url`, `rpc_pass`, `rpc_user`, and `script_key`.
-If you set up a docker registry, you can load and push the docker image to your own docker server and change the option docker_server
+If you have set up a Docker registry, you can load and push the Docker image to your own Docker server and change the option `docker_server`.
-You can add the configuration notify_email_address as a notification email address in config.txt, and when hit, a notification email will be sent to the specified email address
+You can add the configuration `notify_email_address` to receive notification emails.
 ```
 notify_email_address=aaa@bbb.com
 ```